robmarano/robmarano.github.io/courses/ece251/2024/verilog.md

 ## `begin ... end` code block

-group multiple statements into sequential blocks
+This creates a group of multiple statements into a sequential block.

 ## `disable` keyword